tlevine/www.thomaslevine.com/content/!/hip-data-nonsense/index.md

 Twitter posts and other internet presense in reasonably standard digital formats, so this process is much more automatic.
 I thus propose that automation of data collection is part of the big data thing.

+### "Data science"
+What is "data science"?
+It broadly seems to be some combination of "statistics" and "computer engineering".
+They're in quotes because they're all stupidly ambiguous and because I don't feel like defining them except in relation to each-other.

+I'll define "data science" by relating it to "statistics" and to software engineering.
+Let's start with the comparison with "statistics".

+### Relationships among these terms
+Some people conflate "data science" and "big data".
+For some definitions of these two phrases, the conflation makes perfect sense, particularly